SubtleScope/bash-ransomware/README.md

 ## TODO
  - Create unique private/public key-pair per victim
- - Configure script to download over https, more covert
  - Move DB settings into a common.php file and refer to that file in each of the scripts (One place to edit instead of numerous places)
  - Add in error handling for non-existing files
  - Add Screenshots